King's Ely: The Hoop Trundle

 The Hoop Trundle is performed to mark the re-founding of the school by King Henry VIII, in 1541.
 After he dissolved the monastery, he bestowed a royal charter on the new school and introduced the first scholars.
 The bowling of wooden hoops within the precincts of the cathedral, along with other games, was one of the privileges that they were afforded.
 Female competition was added when Queen Elizabeth II introduced Queen's scholars to the school, who have taken part since.
 There are both male and female heats leading to a final for which a separate tankard is awarded to both sexes.
 The course is a 75-yard dash to a post and back along the east lawn of Ely Cathedral bowling the hoop with a wooden stick.

-The King's Barbers Valentine's Day Serenades

-Every year on the week leading up to Valentine's Day The King's Barbers, the school's barbershop group comprising former Ely Cathedral male choristers, will, in return for a donation to their charity of choice, serenade another pupil anonymously on the commissioning pupil's behalf either in person or online in the form of a video.
-The 2022 performance raised £1,413 for the Bethesda Life Center (James 1v27 Foundation).

-The Bowman Lecture

-The Bowman Lecture was launched in 2014 to promote the creative and liberal arts at the school and is funded by the Old Eleans' Club.
-It takes place during the Michaelmas Term.
-It is named after James Bowman, who is an Old Elean and world-renowned counter-tenor.
-Since its founding, speakers have included: James Bowman, Lord Browne of Madingley, Dame Fiona Reynolds, Gus Unger-Hamilton, Richard Pinto, Harry Sidebottom, and Mathelinda Nabugodi.

 The Osmond Lecture

 The Osmond Lecture is an annual event established in 1982 and endowed by the Old Elean's Club to commemorate Leonard Osmond, who taught Science at King's Ely from 1930 to 1972.
 Speakers in the last decade have included: Professor Lord Robert Winston, Patricia Fara, and Quentin Cooper.